wademartin-dev/RostrrrApp/README.md

 5. Each time a location is created (either the default business location or user created) this cascades creation of default location data such as departments and teams.

-6. Anytime from #3 the user may begin editing location data (i.e. Department and Team names), onboarding team members and creating rosters.
+6. Anytime following completion of step 3 the user may begin editing location data (i.e. Department and Team names), onboarding team members and creating rosters.

+7.